GSplit: Scaling Graph Neural Network Training on Large Graphs via Split-Parallelism: Evaluation

 \subsection{Experiment Settings}

-\mypar{Hardware setup} We run our experiments on two types of hosts, both with 4 GPUs but with different GPU-GPU interconnects.
-The first host type, which we call \texttt{PCIe}, has four NVIDIA GeForce RTX 3090 Ti GPUs, each with 24 GB memory, and four Intel(R) Xeon(R) Silver 4214R CPU @ 2.40GHz, each with 12 cores and 192 GB RAM.
-The GPUs in host are connected using a PCIe 3.0 bus.
+\textbf{GNN models and datasets} We consider two popular and diverse GNN models: GraphSage~\citep{graphsage} and GAT~\citep{velivckovic2017graph}.
+We use the standard neighborhood sampling algorithm.
+Its low computational complexity makes it less likely to hide the cost of shuffling during \tadj sampling.
+By default, we use a sampling fanout of 15, 3 GNN layers, a default hidden size of 256 as used in \citep{graphsage}, and a batch size of 1024. \name's \tadj implementations use the same sampling and training kernels as DGL's data-parallel one.

+We use three large datasets listed in Table~\ref{tab:dataset}.
+The Paper100M dataset, derived from the directed citation graph, is the largest homogeneous dataset from the Open Graph Benchmark (OGB), a standard benchmark for GNN training ~\citep{ogb-node-dataset}.
+Additionally, we utilize two other large synthetic graphs from the SNAP repository \citep{snapnets}, consisting of undirected social networks that are frequently used for evaluating GNN training performance.

-The second host type, which we call \texttt{NVLink}, is an AWS EC2 P3.8xlarge instance.
-It has four NVIDIA V100 GPUs with 16GB memory and Xeon E5-2686 v4 @ 2.70GHz, with 18 cores and 244 GB RAM.
-GPUs are connected to the CPU with a PCIe 3.0 bus and with each other via NVLink.
+\textbf{Hardware setup} By default, our experiments use an AWS EC2 p3.8xlarge instance with 4 NVIDIA V100 GPUs (16GB memory) and Xeon E5-2686 v4 @ 2.70GHz, with 32 CPU cores and 244 GB RAM.
+GPUs are connected to the CPU with a PCIe 3.0 16 bus and to each other via NVLink.
+For experiments with 8 GPUs, we use a similar p3.16xlarge instance having 64 CPU cores and 488 GB of RAM.

-\mypar{Datasets} We use three datasets listed in Table~\ref{tab:dataset}.
-Two of the datasets are from the Open Graph Benchmark (OGB), a standard benchmark for GNN training~\cite{ogb-node-dataset}.
-We use the two largest graphs in the benchmark: products and papers100M.
-We also use the Amazon dataset from~\cite{graphsaint}.

-\mypar{GNN models} We consider two popular and diverse GNN models, which we described in Section~\ref{sec:example-GNN}: GraphSage~\cite{graphsage} and GAT~\cite{velivckovic2017graph}.
-Both GraphSage and GAT perform up to two shuffles per layer.
-We use the standard neighbour sampling algorithm, with a fanout of 20 and three hops.
-We use a default hidden size of 16, as used in~\cite{graphsage,velivckovic2017graph}, and a batch size of 4096.

-\mypar{Baselines} All state-of-the-art systems for mini-batch multi-GPU GNN training use data-parallel training.
-We use three systems as baselines: DGL, PaGraph, and Quiver.